mucbuc/threetrianglesintegerfactoring/README.md

 </ol>

 <h2>Conclusion</h2>
 To my knowledge this is not based on any existing solutions.
 I do not claim it to be efficient or useful, only correct and complete.
-Some optimizations have been omitted for simplicity.
 I hope it inspires more discovery.